Europe: Economic history

 With the fall of communism in Central and Eastern Europe in 1991, the post-socialist states underwent shock therapy measures to liberalise their economies and implement free market reforms.

 After East and West Germany were reunited in 1990, the economy of West Germany struggled as it had to support and largely rebuild the infrastructure of East Germany, while the latter experienced sudden mass unemployment and plummeting of industrial production.

 By the millennium change, the EU dominated the economy of Europe, comprising the five largest European economies of the time: Germany, the United Kingdom, France, Italy, and Spain.
-In 1999, 12 of the 15 members of the EU joined the Eurozone replacing their former national currencies by the common euro.
-The three who chose to remain outside the Eurozone were the United Kingdom, Denmark, and Sweden.
+In 1999, 12 of the 15 members of the EU joined the Eurozone, replacing their national currencies by the euro.

 Figures released by Eurostat in 2009 confirmed that the Eurozone had gone into recession in 2008.
-It impacted much of the region.
+It affected much of the region.
 In 2010, fears of a sovereign debt crisis developed concerning some countries in Europe, especially Greece, Ireland, Spain and Portugal.
 As a result, measures were taken, especially for Greece, by the leading countries of the Eurozone.
 The EU-27 unemployment rate was 10.3% in 2012.
 For those aged 15–24 it was 22.4%.